Azure/AROPBMMPubSec/Docs/README.md

 1. Policy Assignment Changes
     - Created exclusion for "Custom - Required tags on resource group" policy on the landing zone subscription.
 This allows ARO to create a managed resource group.
+    - Remove region requirement so that Azure Arc instance can be deployed (req until Arc is available in Canada)

 1. Landing zone network changes
     - The default landing zone network must not have NSGs attached to the subnets used by ARO, remove them.